 Sørina Higgins is a Ph.D. student at Baylor University, where she is also a Presidential Scholar, Teacher of Record, and alternate representative from the English Department to the Graduate Student Association.
 In addition, she serves at Signum University as Chair of the Department of Language and Literature, thesis coordinator, and leader of the TexMoot planning team.
-Her academic interests include British and Irish Modernism, the works of the Inklings, Arthuriana, theatre, and magic.
+Her academic interests include British and Irish Modernism, the Inklings, Arthuriana, theatre, and magic.
 Sørina earned her M.A. from Middlebury College’s Bread Loaf School of English, where she wrote about Sehnsucht in the works of C. S. Lewis.

 - Follow Sørina on twitter, @SorinaHiggins.